ecowden/slow-descent-to-madness/velveteen.md

 ### Bass

-_I'll start by recording Bass DI simulaneously with the drums.
+_We'll start by recording bass DI simulaneously with the drums.
 Especially with Velveteen, it feels important to get a good take with drums and bass locked together._

 _We can optionally re-record bass with a DI and mic'd cab later, but I feel that we need the cab muted when recording